UKCloud/documentation/articles/vmware/vmw-how-create-firewall-rules.md

 6. For the **New Rule**, specify a **Name**.

 > [!NOTE]
-> The Firewall rules above are just an example we do not advise you use Any, Any, Any, Accept.
+> The firewall rules above provide a simple example; we strongly advise that you do not use Any, Any, Any, Accept as this allows all traffic through.

     ![New firewall rule](images/vmw-vcd-edge-firewall-new-rule.png)